kpym/esplus/README.md

 ### run

+The following espanso trigger will :
+- immediately return an empty string,
-The following espanso trigger will open the espanso config folder in vscode.
-It will wait for 210 ms, the time for espanso to remove `!edit`.
+- wait for 210 ms, the time for espanso to remove `!edit` (replace it with the empty string),
+- then open the espanso config folder in vscode.

 ```yaml
   - trigger: "!edit"